project-flotta/flotta-operator/docs/design/crds.md

 * `volumes[].hostPath.CharDevice` and `volumes[].hostPath.BlockDevice` `hostPath` volume subtypes are not supported
 * **TBD**

-## EdgeDeviceGroup
+## EdgeDeviceSet

-`EdgeDeviceGroup` is a namespaced custom resource that represents edge device configuration that can be assigned to multiple devices at the same time and allows for centralized configuration management.
+`EdgeDeviceSet` is a namespaced custom resource that represents edge device configuration that can be assigned to multiple devices at the same time and allows for centralized configuration management.

 * apiVersion: `management.project-flotta.io/v1alpha1`
-* kind: `EdgeDeviceGroup`
+* kind: `EdgeDeviceSet`

 ### Specification

-`EdgeDeviceGroup` specification is a copy of selected parts of `EdgeDevice` specification.
+`EdgeDeviceSet` specification is a copy of selected parts of `EdgeDevice` specification.

 ```yaml
 spec: